cheretbe/notes/linux/netcat.md

 # Fix "socket ignored" and subsequent "Exiting with failure status due to previous errors" when
 # copying whole filesystems.
-# "socket ignored" error is harmless, but to make sure other errors don't creep in, sockets could be excluded
+# "socket ignored" error is harmless, but to make sure other errors don't creep in, sockets could be excluded.
-# Exclude /dev also is a good idea
+# Excluding '/dev' also is a good idea
 find directory/ -type s -print > /tmp/sockets-to-exclude tar --exclude=directory/dev/* -X /tmp/sockets-to-exclude -cf - directory/ | pv | ..
 ```